foundry-rs/starknet-foundry/docs/src/snforge-advanced-features/fork-testing.md

 It is possible to pass `url` and only one of `block_number`, `block_hash`, `block_tag` arguments to the `fork` attribute:
 - `url` - RPC URL (string)
-- `block_number` - number of block which will be pin to fork
+- `block_number` - number of block which fork will be pinned to
-- `block_hash` - hash of block which will be pin to fork
+- `block_hash` - hash of block which fork will be pinned to
-- `block_tag` - tag of block which will be pin to fork.
+- `block_tag` - tag of block which fork will be pinned to.
 Currently only `latest` is supported

 ```rust